georgeleve/Introduction-to-Secure-Systems/README.md

 - make a file "input.txt" and write the message that you want to encrypt
 - type "make" and then the the name of the algorithm that you want to use  (e.g.: "make playfair")

-Avalable commands the user can type: make otp make caesars make playfair make affine make feistel
+Available commands the user can type:
+-make otp
+-make caesars
+-make playfair
+-make affine
+-make feistel

 Each of these commands will use a different algorithm to encrypt the message.